- Tender offers

 4. Consider the tax impact to employees

-5. Understand the impact to your 409A valuation
+5. Understand the impact on your 409A valuation

 A common misconception among founders is that holding a secondary transaction will cause a company’s 409A valuation to rise sharply and adversely impact future option strike prices.
 From Carta’s years of experience in the 409A and secondary liquidity space, we’ve learned that this isn’t necessarily true.
 Like some other secondary events, a tender offer will likely cause a 409A valuation to rise.
 But some companies find that it’s not a meaningful increase if they have put the proper controls in place around relevant factors, like the number of permitted participants.